“There is no such thing as a Docker container!”

 ), the first column is the net

-namespace, the second the process ID and the third the command that created the process.
+namespace, the second the process ID and the third the command that created the process (notably, the first column has different values).

 :